pingidentity/pf-authn-js-widget/README.md

 The JavaScript Widget for the PingFederate Authentication API is a customizable JavaScript library that provides the capabilities of the [HTML form Adapter](https://support.pingidentity.com/s/document-item?bundleId=pingfederate-93&topicId=xvy1564003022890.html) and the [Identifier First Adapter](https://support.pingidentity.com/s/document-item?bundleId=pingfederate-93&topicId=iek1564003022460.html) via [Authentication APIs](https://support.pingidentity.com/s/document-item?bundleId=pingfederate-93&topicId=qsl1564002999029.html), including:
- - User Login
+ - user login
- - Trouble Signing in
+ - trouble signing in
- - Trouble with Username
+ - trouble with username
- - Password Reset
+ - password reset
+ - authenticate with identifier

 The widget is a ready-to-use drop-in bundle with a CSS and customizable templates.
 This alternative to PingFederate templates provides a sign-in experience as a single page application.